Best Laptops for Mechanical Engineering Students

 Storage: SSD is Non-Negotiable

 Never buy a laptop with only a hard drive in 2026.
 An SSD loads SolidWorks in 15-20 seconds compared to 60+ seconds on an HDD.
-It makes opening large assembly files dramatically faster, and it speeds up your OS boot time significantly.
+It makes opening large assembly files dramatically faster, and it speeds up OS boot time significantly.
 512GB is the minimum.
 1TB is preferred because CAD files, simulation data, and software installations add up fast.
 If budget is tight, get a 512GB SSD and add an external drive for backups.

 Display Size and Resolution